McKenzie, Indians take 1st game of doubleheader vs. Twins - WHIZ News

 Speaking of starting pitching, Indians RHP Shane Bieber — the reigning AL Cy Young Award winner — was set to begin a rehab assignment with a 50-pitch-or-so start on Tuesday night for Triple-A Columbus.
 Bieber has been out for more than three months by a strained throwing shoulder.

-“We expect for him to kind of ramp up his volume and also his intensity,” acting manager DeMarlo Hale said.
+“We expect for him to kind of ramp up his volume and also his intensity,” Hale said.
 “He’s pitching against another team.
 That’s a good sign.”

 TRAINER’S ROOM